Improved Functionality and Tips for Importing STL and NASTRAN® Files

 Hanna Gothäll September 14, 2016

-When addressing your geometry- and mesh-related support questions, we’ve noticed an increased use of STL files originating from 3D scan sources and meshes in NASTRAN® file format as bases for geometries.
-Performing simulations on these realistic objects can be challenging, particularly when preparing the geometry.
-Dealing with these files is now easier thanks to updates in the COMSOL Multiphysics® software.
+STL files originating from 3D scan sources and meshes in the NASTRAN® file format are often used as bases for geometries.
+However, performing simulations on these realistic objects can be challenging, particularly when preparing the geometry.
+The COMSOL Multiphysics® software contains features for dealing with these files.
 Learn how to utilize this functionality as well as how to achieve good results when importing STL and NASTRAN® files.

 The STL and NASTRAN® Formats